By azfar on January 9, 2017

 For example, if someone is searching for pet grooming tips, and your pet store has an excellent guide to dog grooming online, those who discover your guide will be directed to your website and have a very favorable view of your brand.

 Content Marketing and SEO are symbiotically related.
-SEO needs a lot of good content to be effective and contents needs to be optimized to get ranked and discovered.
+SEO needs a lot of good content to be effective and contents need to be optimized to get ranked and discovered.

 Social Media Marketing has become gigantic in the last five years or so.
 Word-of-mouth has always been one of the most convincing methods of outreach, and social media is the latest iteration of that.